 Dressing for winter aerobic activities is tricky as you don’t dress for the thermometer, but need to be prepared for the cold.
 Runner’s World recommends you calculate your running temperature by adding 10-15 F (5.5-9.4 C) for easier or shorter runs, and 15-20 F (9.4-11C) for longer, higher output runs.
 So basically, dress for 5-10 degrees C (10-20 degrees F) warmer than the outdoor temperature – or how warm you think you’ll be after running for 15 minutes.
 Read more from Runner’s World here.

-What about warming up?
 If it’s super cold out, you might need to wear an extra layer until you warm up.
 Put a light jacket on before you go outside, and tie it around your waist or put it in a small backpack/fanny pack when you no longer need it.
 When it’s -20C, I usually start out with a down sweater on.
 Remember to remove layers BEFORE you overheat as it’s dangerous to get sweaty in cold weather.
 Even if you don’t need a jacket to warm up/cool down, carry an extra layer just in case – if the wind kicks up, you’ll be glad to have it!
 This is especially important if you’re adventuring out of town where help could take a long time to arrive in the event of an emergency.

 The best winter running and cross country ski wear

 1. Medium-weight technical shirt with half zip or quarter zip for temperature regulation and high neck to keep heat in when you’re warming up/cooling down.
 Look for tops with chin guards or zipper garages to avoid chafing and cold metal/plastic touching your neck.
 While thumbholes are convenient for layering (and keep bare hands warm), they aren’t a must have when you’re wearing gloves or mittens.
-I wear Craft a lot for winter running and cross country skiing and love the material, shaping, and mapping (lighter insulation in armpits for example).
+I wear Craft a lot for winter running and cross country skiing and love the material, shaping, and mapping (lighter insulation in the armpits for example).

 2. Thermal running tights keep you warm via compression and insulation.
 Look for fleece lined tights with an adjustable drawcord so your pants don’t fall down.
 Nice to have: Ankle zips are a nice feature that make changing quick and easy (especially when you’re a bit sweaty), and an abrasion-resistant outer layer will help your tights last longer if you’re planning on trail running.
-I have a few pairs of thermal running tights but like my SKINS best due to their graduated compression.
+I have a few pairs of thermal running tights but like SKINS best due to their graduated compression.
 Read my full review of SKINS DNAmic compression thermals here.
 Sweaty Betty Thermodynamic Running Leggings are also great quality leggings that keep you warm and sculpt your bum.

 3. Severe weather (-20C or colder) calls for windproof running pants and thermal base layers, OR an insulated running skirt with running tights.